dbies34/CandyCrush/README.md

 5. Change numOfLives to how many lives you want to send to yourself.

+6. Run the program and make sure each button is getting pressed correctly. the sleeps in the while loop may need to be adjusted to a higher number if the auto clicker is going too fast

 Note: new Candy Crush update allows you to only redeem 20 free lives from friends in one day

 position 1